Mattallmighty/HA-OvoEnergyAU/README.md

 - **Yearly Solar Charge** - Total cost for solar usage this year (AUD)
 - **Yearly Grid Charge** - Total cost for grid energy this year (AUD)
 - **Yearly Return to Grid Charge** - Credit/charge for energy returned to grid this year (AUD)

+### Hourly Sensors

+- **Hourly Solar Consumption** - Total solar energy consumed in the last 7 days (kWh)
+  - Includes hourly breakdown in attributes for detailed graphing
+  - Each entry contains timestamp, consumption, and charge information
+- **Hourly Grid Consumption** - Total energy consumed from the grid in the last 7 days (kWh)
+  - Includes hourly breakdown with charge type (DEBIT, FREE, PEAK, OFF_PEAK)
+  - Perfect for analyzing peak vs off-peak usage patterns
+- **Hourly Return to Grid** - Total energy exported back to grid in the last 7 days (kWh)
+  - Includes hourly breakdown for tracking solar export patterns
+  - Shows credits earned for each hour

+**Note**: Hourly data is automatically fetched during the 2am daily update and covers the last 7 days.
+The sensor attributes contain all hourly entries which can be used for creating custom graphs in Home Assistant.

 ## Energy Dashboard Integration